The 14 players Arsenal have signed on deadline day and how they fared

 The enigmatic playmaker won three FA Cups in his first four years in England and has provided some astonishing moments of class in a red shirt.

-After falling out of favour under Unai Emery and Mikel Arteta, he is now one of the Premier League’s most expensive bench-warmers.
+After falling out of favour under Unai Emery and Mikel Arteta, he became one of the Premier League’s most expensive bench-warmers before his inauspicious move to Fenerbahce in January 2021.
+A sad end for a player who was truly wonderful on his day.

 Off the back of an 8-2 defeat against Manchester United in August 2011, Arsenal needed reinforcements and made four deadline day signings.